 Thermoscan is an electrical thermal imaging and testing company that was founded in 1980.
-It was acquired by Arowana in 2010 and, since then, has grown from a Queensland-centred organisation to a national leader in its field across Australia, doubling revenue and profits along the way.
+It became a wholly-owned Arowana operating company in 2013 and since then has grown from a Queensland-centred organisation to a national leader in its field across Australia, doubling revenue and profits along the way.

 Thermal imaging is used for preventative maintenance in buildings and electrical equipment.
 Highly trained technicians are deployed in the field, equipped with state-of-the-art thermal imaging cameras, to study the heat distribution in electrical equipment and buildings to prevent potentially catastrophic and costly events from occurring.

-Under Arowana’s ownership, Thermoscan has been scaled up, but not without suffering growing-pains inflection points along the way, and a succession of failed general managers.
-However, through Arowana University, our in-house leadership training and development programme, the stepping stones were provided that helped Kelly Alcorn, a part-time bookkeeper at Thermoscan, to grow in her ability to become Thermoscan’s General Manager, in 2015.
-Kelly has been a strong proponent of Rockefeller Habits and Scaling Up which has delivered results for Thermoscan year after year.
+Under Arowana’s ownership, Thermoscan has been scaled up, but not without suffering growing pains inflection points along the way, including several leadership issues (plus an attempted mutiny).
+However, through Arowana University, our in-house leadership training and development programme, the stepping stones were provided that helped Kelly Alcorn, who started as a part-time bookkeeper at Thermoscan, to grow in her ability to become Thermoscan’s General Manager in 2015.
+Kelly has been a strong proponent of Rockefeller Habits and Scaling Up, which has delivered results for Thermoscan year after year.

-When founded, its focus was mainly on electrical scanning, but through strong execution by the company’s leadership its range of services significantly expanded.
-Thermoscan now provides building inspections, abseil inspections of CBD buildings, leak detection, heat-loss scanning and roof inspections as well as drone-enabled solar-panel testing.
+When founded, Thermoscan’s focus was mainly on electrical scanning, but through strong execution by the company’s leadership, its range of services significantly expanded.
+Thermoscan now provides building inspections, abseil inspections of CBD buildings, leak detection, heat-loss scanning, and roof inspections as well as drone-enabled solar panel testing.

-In May 2019, Arowana sold Thermoscan to ARA Group for $6M, representing a $3.4M profit on book carrying value and a multiple on invested capital of 3.8x.
-ARA is one of Australia’s largest building and facility management services firms with annual turnover of $479M.
+In May 2019, Arowana sold Thermoscan to ARA Group for A$6m, delivering a multiple on invested capital of 3.8x and an IRR of 29%.
+ARA is one of Australia’s largest building and facility management services firms with annual turnover of A$479m.
 ARA employs over 2,000 skilled people across 40+ offices in Australia and New Zealand.